JordanJTY/hotelWeb_Angular-Spring/README.md

 #### Interfaces:

 - **I1**.
 The application has two main interface where you can see all types of apartments.
 - **I2**.
-In the first main interface, you can navigate between help, login or apartment details and there is slider.
+In the first main interface, you can navigate between help, login or apartment details, a searchbar and there is a slider.
   - **I2.1**.
 In the help interface, you will find cards with some places to go.
     - **I2.1.1**.
 The first card you will find is the help system.
     - **I2.1.2**.
 The second card you will fin is the application information.